The worst thing about getting a new robot lawn mower is the installation process.

 Unfortunately, all the best robot lawn mowers currently use a perimeter wire.
 There is currently only one robot lawn mower on the market that does not require

-iRobot have also just announced a new robot lawn mower that will not require the installation of a perimeter wire, but this will not go on sale until late 2019 at the earliest.
+iRobot has announced a new robot lawn mower that will not require the installation of a perimeter wire, but there is currently no launch date.

 If you want to know which robot lawn mowers are worth getting, I’ve got a great article here.